arnaud4d/documentation/docs/API/4DNetkit.md

 In "signedIn" mode, when `.getToken()` is called, a web server included in 4D NetKit starts automatically on the port specified in the [redirectURI parameter](#description) to intercept the provider's authorization response and display in the browser.

 ## Example: Authenticate to the Microsoft Graph API with 4D Netkit in service mode

+> More features compatible with service mode will be available in the future.

 ```4d
 var $oAuth2 : Object